 My biggest complaint about my version of the CFX and the CF is the screen in the vapor path.
-(The latest version has a much improve screen that I plan to try out out ASAP) The older version stock screen tends to clog after a few uses and requires frequent cleaning to reduce draw resistance.
+(The latest version has a much improve screen that I plan to try out ASAP) The older version stock screen tends to clog after a few uses and requires frequent cleaning to reduce draw resistance.
 Now overall the draw resistance is a bit higher than I would prefer but it’s not bad and I would compare it to something like the Arizer Air or Solo.
 But as soon as the screen gets gunked up, it’s pretty hard to get good consistent draws.

-The best part about this downside is the stock screen can be easily removed and replaced with something more free flowing.
-Basically the device works fine without modification but you can get even better performance with a bit less draw resistance and cleaning out of the unit with a simple screen change.
+The best part about this downside is the stock screen can be easily removed and replaced with something more free-flowing.
+Basically, the device works fine without modification but you can get even better performance with a bit less draw resistance and cleaning out of the unit with a simple screen change.

-The CFX temperature can easily be read and changed via up and down buttons located to the left of the the 1.7 OLED display.
+The CFX temperature can easily be read and changed via up and down buttons located to the left of the 1.7 OLED display.
 The buttons feel very nice and durable, there’s no delay from the button press to the screen display and it’s easy to read during the day.
 Unfortunately, the screen is also bright at night so you’ll have to cover up the screen if you’re trying to be inconspicuous when it’s dark out.

-I prefer to start my sessions out around 360F and I’ll step up my session usually in 20 degree increments.
+I prefer to start my sessions out around 360F and I’ll step up my session usually in 20-degree increments.
 So I’ll take some draws at 360, and then end it around 380, or 400.
-You’ll be able to tell the bowl is done when vapor density starts to get wispy and the herbs are a light to dark brown in depending on the temperature you finished at.
+You’ll be able to tell the bowl is done when vapor density starts to get wispy and the herbs are light to dark brown in depending on the temperature you finished at.